dtrenz/SettingsKit/README.md

 Here are just a few ways you could use SettingsKit;
- - display the current app version & build number to users or testers, which can be very helpful for handling bug reports.
+ - display the current app version & build number to users or testers, which can be helpful for handling bug reports.
  - give users simple controls for app preferences (e.g. enable a color blindness theme)
  - enable testers to see which back-end environment (i.e. "Staging") the current build is using, and also allow them to change the back-end environment at runtime,